-So, what are some of the most popular use cases for Anchor?
+So, what are some of the most popular use cases for Spotify for Podcasters?
 Here are a few examples:

 - Personal podcasting: Whether you want to share your thoughts on a particular topic or tell your personal story, Anchor makes it easy to get started with podcasting.

 - Business podcasting: Many companies use podcasts as a way to reach new audiences and establish themselves as thought leaders in their industry.
 For example, Hubspot’s podcast, The Growth Show, has helped to position the company as a leader in the marketing space.